 Can I Eat The Medicinal Mushrooms in This Soup?

 The shiitake mushrooms, lion’s mane mushrooms and cordyceps are very tasty.
 You can eat the entire shiitake mushroom and lion’s mane mushroom.
 When eating the cordyceps, make sure to discard the tough stems.
 However, reishi mushrooms are too tough to eat.
 You can discard the cooked reishi mushrooms, as the nutrients of the reishi mushrooms are already released into the broth.

 Where to Buy Medicinal Mushrooms?

 Shiitake mushrooms and lion’s mane mushrooms are fairly common culinary ingredients.
 You can find both of these dried mushrooms in Chinese supermarkets.
 Cordyceps and reishi mushrooms are generally used as herbal medicine, and harder to find.
+My mother gave me these dried cordyceps years ago.
 You can look for them at Chinese herbal shops.